ElementsProject/lightning/doc/getting-started/getting-started/installation.md

 ```

 Clean up:
 ```shell
 cd .. && rm -rf lightning
 apk del .build-deps
 ```

 Install runtime dependencies:
 ```shell
 apk add libgcc libsodium sqlite-libs zlib
 ```

 ## Python plugins

-Python plugins will be installed with the `poetry install` step mentioned above fron development setup.
+Python plugins will be installed with the `poetry install` step mentioned above from development setup.

 Other users will need some Python packages if python plugins are used.
-Unfortunately there are some Python packages which are not packaged in Ubuntu, and so force installation will be needed (Flag `--user` is recommended which will install them in user's own .local directory, so at least the risk of breaking Python globally can be avoided!).
+Unfortunately there are some Python packages which are not packaged in Ubuntu, and so forced installation will be needed (Flag `--user` is recommended which will install them in user's own .local directory, so at least the risk of breaking Python globally can be avoided!).